phetsims/alpenglow/README.md

 cd ../alpenglow
 npm install

-# Start transpilation watch process (skip --watch to just run once, if not can Ctrl-C out as desired).
+# Start transpilation watch process (skip --live to just run once, if not can Ctrl-C out as desired).
 cd ../chipper
-grunt transpile --watch
+grunt transpile --live
 ```

 ### Viewing Plan and Documentation